Keturah Orji is leaping past records while challenging norms

-Keturah Orji – nicknamed KO – enters this week’s U.S. Olympic Track & Field Trials in Eugene, Oregon, as the American record holder in the women’s triple jump.
-Orji, 25, is expected to qualify for the Tokyo Olympics, where she is aiming to become the first American woman to win an Olympic triple jump medal.
+Author’s Note: Keturah Orji – nicknamed KO – is the American record holder in the women’s triple jump.
+On Sunday at U.S. Olympic Track & Field Trials in Eugene, Oregon, Orji will look to secure her spot on a second Olympic team.
+At the Tokyo Olympics, Orji could become the first American woman to win an Olympic triple jump medal.

 As a sophomore at Mount Olive high school in New Jersey, Keturah Orji (pronounced kuh-TOR-uh) didn’t have a lot of free time during track meets.
 She typically entered five individual events: the 100m, 200m, 400m, high jump, and long jump.